 Leading “Yes” or “No” questions will lead to ingenuine responses.
 Questions are often worded to elicit the response the surveyor wants to obtain from the respondent.
 These type of wording puts ideas in guest’s heads, urging them to report a particular opinion.

 Guest survey questions should be carefully designed to elicit an honest response from guest so that the property can analyze the data to improve the guest experience.
 Questions should not deliberately influence the responses, they should not be confusing or complicated, and should not be “top-heavy” to sway a positive response.
 Guest surveys, when designed effectively, offer insight into the guest’s experiences and can be a useful tool in improving the hotel’s service.

 About the Author

-Lorie Towsley is the Social Media Strategist for Clairvoyix, LLC, a Las Vegas based marketing automation company focused on the travel and leisure market.
-Lorie’s 10+ years of social media marketing covers many industries including hospitality.
-Lorie holds a AA in Business Marketing from Western Governor’s University.
+Lorie Towsley is the Social Media Strategist for Clairvoyix, LLC, a Las Vegas-based marketing automation company focused on the travel and leisure market.
+Lorie’s 15+ years of social media marketing covers many industries including hospitality.
+Lorie holds a BA in Business Marketing from Western Governor’s University.